Alternatives to Docusign®: Pricing, pros & cons, use cases

 Top limitations of Adobe Acrobat Sign

-• Customer service: Adobe's scale as an enterprise makes it challenging to offer personalized support to all of its thousands of customers.
+• Customer service: Adobe's scale as an enterprise may make it challenging to offer personalized support to all of its thousands of customers.
 Do your due diligence and ask about the size of the team dedicated to customer success and whether phone support is available for the support tier you are considering.

 • Pricing: Adobe Acrobat Sign's solution targets large enterprises and is sold at a price point higher than many other competitors in the market.
 Further, many of its advanced features, including CRM integrations and automated workflows, are only available in the higher-tier plans meant for enterprise customers.
 Pricing is a common issue cited in reviews of Adobe Acrobat Sign on G2.

 • Few integrations: Adobe Acrobat Sign integrates with major platforms, but has fewer integration options than other competitors like OneSpan Sign or Docusign.
 Notably, Adobe Acrobat Sign is missing some popular connectors, such as Slack and Greenhouse.
-While document signing is Acrobat Sign’s highest-rated feature, one of their lowest-rated features is “integration APIs,” scoring 7% below the average vendor rating on G2.

 Important details